dobrodejm/menumenu-parser/README.md

 This cut down the weekly processing time from 30-40 minutes down to between 5 and 10.

 ## Potential downside:
 If the site owners at menumenu decide to change any of the html elements, the script breaks.
 The script was created and tested 28 - November - 2021.
+Still works great October - 2024

 ## Potential upgrades:
 Script works just as expected, automating a boring manual process. 🤷‍♀️